 It depends on whom you ask.

-However, after sifting through the performative acts of penitence by Christians and non-Christians alike, who are guilty of practicing their (self) righteousness before others, it should be obvious that what happened in Minneapolis doesn’t or shouldn’t define America, nor is it reflective, of the country as a whole.
+However, after sifting through the performative acts of repentance by Christians and non-Christians alike, who are guilty of practicing their (self) righteousness before others, it should be evident that what happened in Minneapolis doesn’t define America, nor is it reflective of the country as a whole.

 People should be able to soberly but cautiously acknowledge that racism in some form still exists.
 The sad reality is that racism will continue to exist on this side of eternity.
-It’s a theological problem – a consequence of sin, falling short of God’s glory, and because the created order as a whole has yet to be fully redeemed.
+It’s a theological problem – a consequence of sin, falling short of God’s glory, and because the created order has yet to be fully redeemed.

-Knowing that, Christians should be engaging in and leading meaningful discussions, fostering ways to repair relationships, and offering constructive solutions to outstanding problems regarding police behavior and accountability – while rejecting the melodrama that characterizes the current mood.
+Knowing that Christians should be engaging in and leading meaningful discussions, fostering ways to repair relationships, and offering constructive solutions to outstanding problems regarding police behavior and accountability – while rejecting the melodrama that characterizes the current mood.

 America may be imperfect, but she is not evil.